hatfieldlibrary/dspace_migration_python/README.md

 ```
 You need to create "data" and "saf" directories for CONTENTdm and eXist-db.
 For example, `./existdb/data` and `./existdb.saf`.

 The input data files from CONTENTdm and eXist-db go into the data directories.
-Output will be written to sud-directories
+Output will be written to `saf` sub-directories.
-in `saf`.

 ## Metadata